-- 400. The Framework confirms that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities.
-Planning decisions should protect and enhance public rights of way and access, including taking opportunities to provide better facilities for users (e.g. by adding links to existing rights of way networks). - 401.
+- 392. The Framework confirms that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities.
+Planning decisions should protect and enhance public rights of way and access, including taking opportunities to provide better facilities for users (e.g. by adding links to existing rights of way networks). - 393.
 Core Strategy Spatial Objective CS2 seeks to promote an improvement in the health of people in the District by maintaining and providing quality open spaces, play and sports facilities and better access to the countryside.
-Policy CS13 (g) considers provision of open space, sport and recreation as a key infrastructure requirement. - 402.
+Policy CS13 (g) considers provision of open space, sport and recreation as a key infrastructure requirement. - 394.
+Policy SA8 of the adopted Site Allocations Local Plan confirms that open space must be provided on sites allocated for housing development to address individual site requirements and location. - 395.
 Policy DM42 of the Joint Development Management Policies Document states proposals for the provision, enhancement and/or expansion of amenity, sport or recreation open space or facilities will be permitted subject to compliance with other policies in the Development Plan.
-It goes on to state where necessary to the acceptability of development, developers will be required to provide open space and other facilities or to provide land and financial contributions towards the cost and maintenance of existing or new facilities, as appropriate (via conditions and/or S106
+It goes on to state where necessary to the acceptability of development, developers will be required to provide open space and other facilities or to provide land and financial contributions towards the cost and maintenance of existing or new facilities, as appropriate (via conditions and/or S106 Agreements). - 396.
+These Development Plan policies are expanded upon via the adopted Supplementary Planning Document for public open space, sport and recreation.

-Agreements).

-- 403. These Development Plan policies are expanded upon via the adopted Supplementary Planning Document for public open space, sport and recreation.
 This document sets out the requirements for on-site and offsite provision and maintenance.
 The document imposes a formula based approach to calculating developer contributions from development proposals.
 Accordingly, planning application for outline consent, where numbers of dwellings and the mix (no's of bedrooms) is uncertain and unsecured, it is only possible to secure the formula for calculating public open space via S106 contributions.
-Given the restrictions on pooling of contributions imposed by CIL Regulation 123 it is important that policy compliant levels of public open space are secured on site from the development.
-The precise quantities of land of the various relevant open space categories set out in the SPA could be secured at Reserved Matters stage/s by incorporating the SPD formulaic approach into the S106 Agreement.
-The developer is also provided with an option to transfer these areas of public open space to the Council (with a commuted payment for maintenance).
-Otherwise the land would need to be managed and maintained by a management company formed by the developer. - 404.
-The 4.7 hectares 'strategic public open space' provision proposed as part of the planning application (which is to be provided in addition to normal SPD public open space requirements) would also need to be secured.
+Given the need to mitigate recreational impacts to the nearby SPA and SSSI designations, it is important that at least policy compliant levels of public open space are secured on site from the development.
+The precise quantities of land of the various relevant open space categories set out in the SPD could be secured at Reserved Matters stage/s by planning condition.
+The developer is provided with an option in the S106 Agreement to transfer areas of public open space to the Council (with a commuted payment for maintenance).
+Otherwise the land would need to be managed and maintained by a management company formed by the developer.

+397. The 4.7 hectares 'strategic public open space' provision proposed as part of the planning application (which is to be provided in addition to normal SPD public open space requirements) has also been secured.
 This is to be transferred to the Council with a commuted sum for future maintenance.
 An option to transfer this element of public open space to a management company is not provided.
-The applicant has also agreed to fund wardening of the 4.7 hectares of land.
+The applicant has also committed to fund wardening of the 4.7 hectares of land.
 This would ensure monitoring of use can be undertaken to ensure its objectives to act as a 'SANG' to the Breckland SPA and Maidscross Hill SSSI are met.
 Planning conditions will require details of the timing of delivery of the strategic open spaces, works required and strategy for future management and maintenance.